This leaflet provides a general overview of anaemia.

 What are the causes of anaemia?

 Lack of iron is the most common cause of anaemia in the UK.
 This is called iron-deficiency anaemia.
 If you eat a normal balanced diet, it usually contains enough iron.
-The separate leaflet called Iron-deficiency Anaemia will provide more information regarding an iron-rich diet.
-The following are some reasons that may lead to a lack of iron resulting in iron-deficiency anaemia:
+See separate leaflet called Diets Suitable for People with Anaemia for more details.
+The following are some reasons that may lead to a lack of iron and result in iron-deficiency anaemia:

-- Pregnancy or childhood growth spurts are times when you need more iron than usual.
+- Pregnancy or childhood growth spurts.
+These are times when you need more iron than usual.
 The amount of iron that you eat during these times may not be enough.

 - Heavy menstrual periods.
 The amount of iron that you eat may not be enough to replace the amount that you lose with the bleeding each month.

-- Poor absorption of iron may occur with some gut diseases - for example, coeliac disease and Crohn's disease.
+- Poor absorption of iron.
+This may occur with some gut (intestinal) diseases - for example, coeliac disease and Crohn's disease.

-- If you eat a poor or restricted diet, it may not contain enough iron.
+- If you eat a poor or restricted diet.
+Your diet may not contain enough iron.

 There are many other causes of anaemia.
 These include the following:

-Bone marrow problems and leukaemia are uncommon, but can cause anaemia.
+Bone marrow problems and leukaemia are uncommon; however, they can cause anaemia.

 Finding the cause of anaemia and treating it